 Conceived by Jane Milosch, director of the Smithsonian Provenance Research Initiative, PREP is intended, as she puts it, to build a “research autobahn” to facilitate the sharing of information internationally.

-26 participants (13 affiliated with American museums and thirteen connected with German institutions) took part in the recent exchange at the Getty.
+Twenty-six participants (thirteen affiliated with American museums and thirteen connected with German institutions) took part in the recent exchange at the Getty.
 The week was filled with presentations, panel discussions, and tours.
 Participants had varying levels of experience in the field of provenance research and were affiliated with a variety of museums and archives.
 Our areas of art historical expertise ranged from Byzantine art to modernism to Judaica.
 Some of the participants were full-time provenance specialists, and others were archivists, PhD candidates, and museum curators, who, like myself, conduct provenance research as one of many professional responsibilities.

 In addition to networking with colleagues from across the United States and Germany, PREP participants learned about the numerous provenance resources at the Getty and elsewhere in Los Angeles.
 Additional thematic sessions enabled us to engage in discussions on a variety of topics pertinent to provenance.
 We addressed the use of technology in provenance research; the different approaches to the field in the US and Germany; legal perspectives on provenance issues; and how to share provenance-related topics with the public.